-IDP Public/Stakeholder's Comments Departmental Response There are challenges on housing allocations as most of us communities have on the waiting list date since 1996 and some of us have been provisionally approved.
+Public/Stakeholder's Inputs Departmental Response There are challenges on housing allocations as most of us communities have on the waiting list date since 1996 and some of us have been provisionally approved.
 We have also been overlooked for years in various housing projects being implemented and only to find people who are new applicants and foreigners have given first preference in these instances Tshepiso Phase 05, Golden Gardens and Savanna City.
 Some of us have been approved and our houses have been illegally occupied which could lead to violence against members of community who are also in need of houses if this matter cannot be addressed immediately.
-The matter of illegal occupation has been referred to the Housing department to deal with the matter legally and effectively on eviction orders and people who applied for subsidies many years ago after 1994 have been captured on Provincial data system in areas such as Sebokeng and Tshepiso wards These projects were actually never kick started off the ground due to budget constraints although there had been commitment done 20 years ago and there is still in a pre-screening list conducted although projects intended did not have budget There are 3 public schools in Sharpeville whom are as follows: Vukuzakhe Primary School, Lebowa Primary School and Matsie Steyn Primary School, The current state of the infrastructure in the mentioned schools are in a state of decay and dilapidated.
-These are some of the oldest school in the area and urgently need renovations and revamping as they are not safe for learning and teaching purposes.
+The matter of illegal occupation has been referred to the Housing department to deal with effectively with the eviction order and people who applied for subsidy many years ago after 1994 are still on the system in areas of Sebokeng and Tshepiso wards These projects were actually never kick started off the ground due to budget constraints although they had applied almost 20 years ago and are still in a pre-screening because of project that did not have budget The 3 public schools in Sharpeville who are as follows :Vukuzakhe Primary School Lebowa Primary School and Matsie Steyn Primary School, it current state of the infrastructure is dilapidated as these are some of the oldest school in the area that need renovations and revamping as they are not safe for learning and teaching purposes.
 The matter has been referred to Gauteng Department Education to intervene and was given attention by Infrastructure Planning and Property Management Directorate, in Gauteng Department of Education